FurTrader/TTL_2way_scanner/README.md

 # TTL_2way_sniffer
  A handy 2 way TTL serial sniffer on an ESP32

+ It uses 2 hardware UARTS to listen to the TX and RX lines of a BMS simultaneously,
+ and dumps the traffic to the USB port with ascii formatting.

  The data is sent to the USB port in ascii for compatability with the arduino serial monitor,
  reformatted to display HEX bytes with spaces between.